Microsoft Defender for Endpoint series – Onboard using Azure Arc – Part3C

 Next; configure the resource details; subscription, resource group, region, operating system, and connectivity method.

-Each resource group supports max 5000 Azure Arc devices.
-Linux and Windows cannot be combined in one single resource group.
-Use different groups for Azure Arc Windows / Linux.
+Tip: Use different groups for Azure Arc Windows / Linux.
 The connectivity method can be configured for the specific connectivity requirement.

 When using the onboarding for multiple servers – there is a requirement for configuring a Service principal with the correct Azure Connected Machine onboarding permissions.